rajp152k/rajp152k.github.io/content/about/index.md

 recording evolution of the self over my life.

-Eventhough the right thing to say would be "I enjoy a good debate", all I really thrive on is a lively intellectual brawl that end in displays of dominance and deprecating the opposition to the point that I have a tad too many enemies than I have friends.
+Eventhough the right thing to say would be "I enjoy a good debate", all I really thrive on are lively intellectual brawls, to the extent that I have a tad too many intellectual frenemies and enefriends alike.

-All the opinions stated herein are my own and albeit my meandering casualness, you may expect a pinch of seriousness here and there.
+All the opinions stated herein are my own and albeit my meandering casualness, do expect a liberal pinch of seriousness occasionally thrown into this epistemological potpourri that livens up this cyber-castle.